 The <group> tag in the context of a <view> tag is used to describe the appearance of an XMILE group object.
-Support is REQUIRED for any implementation supporting views and groups.
+Support in the view is REQUIRED for any implementation supporting views and groups.
+RECOMMENDED.
 A <group> display object differs from all other display objects used to represent model section objects in that there is a one-to-one relationship between group objects in the model section and group objects in the display section.
 This means that you can only have one <group> tag in the <views> tag that represents the <group> tag in the <variables> tag.
-All XMILE model objects which appear in the group within the model section are implicitly contained within the group object in the display section, but groups can also contain objects which are not present within the model section.
+All XMILE model objects which appear in the group within the model section are implicitly contained within the group object in the display section.
 Those objects are included within the group using an <item> tag.
 An example is shown below: